c-werdel/payalert_bot/README.md

 ## Functionality

 1. If triggered by an AWS EventBridge scheduler with a matching domain name (as specified by the "lookid" environment variable), the function turns off the scheduler and prints a message to the console.

 2. If triggered by any other means, the function reads the current week's payroll information from a Google Sheet (as specified by the "gsheetid" environment variable) and formats a message payload to send to a Slack webhook (as specified by the "webhook" environment variable).
 The payload includes the following information:
   *Work week and dates
   *Total hours worked
   *Total pay received
   *Link to the Google Sheet
   *Button to mark payment as complete
   *The function sends the payload to the Slack webhook and prints a message to the console.
 3. The function turns on an AWS EventBridge scheduler to trigger the function again in 15 minutes.
 4. The function turns on an AWS EventBridge scheduler to trigger the function again in 15 minutes.

 ## Requirements
+*Python 3.x
+*AWS CLI
+*An AWS account with sufficient permissions to create and manage Lambda functions, IAM roles, EventBridge schedulers, and CloudWatch Logs.
+*A Slack account with sufficient permissions to create and manage webhooks.

 ## Setup
 1. Clone or download the code repository.